corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/upgrading/_index.md

    psql -h localhost -p 5432 -f ./sql_updates/vnodes.sql -d cordacluster -U postgres
    ```

 4. Grant the required permissions for the user for each virtual node for the three database schemas.
 Corda creates these users when it creates the schemas and so you must extract the credentials from the database using the previously created file of holding IDs.
-R3 recommend that you script this stage, as follows:
+R3 recommends that you script this stage, as follows:
    ```sh
    while read HOLDING_ID; do
       # In Corda 5.0 all virtual node schemas and users are created by Corda, so we need to extract their names from the db